Home>Solutions>Youth Leadership

 Young people creating their own solutions.

-CHSC is among the supporters of Youth Organized Leadership Opportunities, or YOLO, a program offered through Alternatives in Action at McClymonds High School.
+HSC is among the supporters of Youth Organized Leadership Opportunities, or YOLO, a program offered through Alternatives in Action at McClymonds High School.
 Modeled on the West Oakland Parent Action Network, YOLO is composed of youth representatives from West Oakland schools who make recommendations for improving the quality of and access to education.
 Through the process, youth gain valuable experience in research, policy development, public speaking, project management, and communication skills.

 REACH Ashland Youth Center

 REACH, a youth center free to all Alameda County youth between the ages of 11-24, is located in the Ashland community.
 REACH has served over 3,500 youth members since opening its doors in 2013.
-CHSC operates the youth center; delivers funding to partners; and provides a variety of services in collaboration with other county departments, community-based providers, and local school districts.
+HSC operates the youth center; delivers funding to partners; and provides a variety of services in collaboration with other county departments, community-based providers, and local school districts.

 REACH's 31,500-square-foot facility is in an unincorporated area co-located on the Ashland Youth Complex, which comprises over 13 acres of a recycled brownfield dedicated to healthy youth development.
 Besides the REACH facility, the complex includes the first community park in Ashland, a multi-use gymnasium, and a sports field.
 The REACH facility houses a health and dental clinic, an early Headstart program, library, dance studio, digital media arts center, computer lab, gym, and a career development and employment center.
 REACH provides kids with a positive, optimistic environment, a place where they can explore opportunities and launch their future paths.